scala/legacy-svn-scala/docs/android-examples/unlocking-android/README.txt

 Project Build
 -------------

-First we make sure the Android emulator is up and running; if not we start it using the shell command (let us assume the existence of the "2.2_128M_HVGA" virtual device) :
+We assume here the Android emulator is up and running; if not we start it using the shell command (let us assume the existence of the "2.2_128M_HVGA" virtual device) :